AlvaroCavalcante/airflow-parse-bench/README.md

 # Airflow Dag Parse Benchmarking

-A Python tool to parse Airflow DAGs and measure the time taken to parse them.
+Stop creating bad DAGs!
+Use this tool to measure and compare the parse time of your DAGs, identify bottlenecks, and optimize your Airflow environment for better performance.

 # How It Works